Compliance

 Data minimisation and purpose limitation.
 Both require you to collect only what you need and use it only for the disclosed purpose.

 Accountability.
-Both require demonstrable evidence that you are complying — policies, processes, training, breach logs, vendor contracts.
+Both require demonstrable evidence that you are complying.
+This includes policies, processes, training, breach logs, and vendor contracts.

 Breach notification.
 Both require you to notify regulators (and in some cases affected individuals) when a personal data breach occurs.